Preload

 Animal welfare: There are concerns about the treatment of dairy cows, including confinement, stress, and the use of hormones and antibiotics.

-In conclusion, dairy products can be a valuable source of nutrients and convenient food options, but there are also potential downsides to consider, such as lactose intolerance, high saturated fat content, environmental impact, and animal welfare concerns.
+Dairy products can be a valuable source of nutrients and convenient food options, but there are also potential downsides to consider, such as lactose intolerance, high saturated fat content, environmental impact, and animal welfare concerns.
 It's important to make informed choices based on individual health needs, environmental considerations, and ethical concerns.

 We use cookies